trek-view/nadir-patcher/README.md

 ## In one sentence

-Command line Python script that 1) takes logo file, 2) converts to equirectangular image, 3) transforms to desired size, and 4) overlays on-top of an equirectangular photo as a nadir.
+Command line Python script that 1) takes logo file, 2) converts to equirectangular image, 3) transforms to desired size, and 4) overlays on-top of an equirectangular photo or video as a nadir.

 ## Why we built this

-Adding a nadir to 360 photos is a great way to show off your brand or watermark your imagery.
+Adding a nadir to 360 imagery is a great way to show off your brand or watermark your imagery.

 Lot's of propriety software offers this functionality already, but we wanted an easy way to create a batch script that could add a nadir to multiple files in one command.